top of page

 STAY IN TOUCH

-MHLI is a full-service, Black-owned boutique specialized in luxury interior renovations, new builds and comprehensive furnishing projects.
+MHLI is a full-service, Black-owned boutique specialized in luxury residential renovations, new builds and comprehensive furnishing projects.
 Read more

 bottom of page